kwasniew/hyperbook/manuscript/ch9.md

 ```
 Usually, the best candidate for the `key` value is a stable identifier (e.g. guid).
 Some bad keys:
-- post content because it may not be unique.
+* post content because it may not be unique
-- array index as it's not stable over re-renders.
+* array index as it's not stable over re-renders

 Since the `key` attribute is not visible in the generated DOM you can also add `data-key` attribute for debugging purposes:
 ```js